cisco/xr-telemetry-m2m-web/m2m.md

     * `optional`: The value may be specified for this parameter.
     * `ignored`: The value may be specified for this parameter, but any value given will have no effect on the system.

+The below sub-sections describe the different types which may be returned in the `datatype_args` field.

+#### Enumeration
+An enumeration is represented by a JSON object where each field corresponds to an enumeration label, and maps to the value and description of that label.
+This is best illustrated by example:

+    {
+        "Default": {
+            "value": 0,
+            "description": "Default interface mode"
+        },
+        "PointToPoint": {
+            "value": 1,
+            "description": "Point-to-point interface mode"
+        },
+        "Multipoint": {
+            "value": 2,
+            "description": "Multipoint interface mode"
+        },
+        "L2Transport": {
+            "value": 3,
+            "description": "L2 transport interface mode"
+        }
+    }

+#### Range Enumeration
+A range enumeration is a hybrid between an integer range and an enumeration, where enumeration labels are provided for certain values in the range.
+The range is defined by `min` and `max` fields, with an enum field providing the enumeration labels, as shown in the example below:

+    {
+        "min": 0,
+        "max": 4294967295,
+        "enum": {
+            "Blocked": {
+                "value": 0,
+                "description": "Blocked mesh group.
+Changed LSPs are not flooded over blocked interfaces", }
+        }
+    }

+#### String List
+A string list is a hash of strings to meta-data related to the strings, as shown below:

+    {
+        "act": {
+            "description": "Interface is active"
+        },
+        "pre": {
+            "description": "Interface is preconfigured"
+        },
+    }

+#### Examples
 The following example shows the usage of `get_schema` on a container class:

 Request (client to server):